top of page

 Humanitarian aid run by members of NGOs

 Humanitarian aid is progressing by leaps and bounds these days.
-Although the COVID-19 crisis has taken much of the limelight over the last year, the ways in which NGOs, private companies and sovereign states are innovating in the field of humanitarian aid is worth discussing.
+Although the COVID-19 crisis has taken much of the limelight over the last year, how NGOs, private companies, and sovereign states innovate in humanitarian aid is worth discussing.
 Here are five key innovations happening in the field of humanitarian aid.

 1. Digital KYC Solutions

 One of the biggest issues facing refugees in all parts of the world is their lack of identity documents.
-Often lost in the hurry of flight or during arduous journeys, identity documents represent a genuine key to access and benefit from the humanitarian services offered by NGOs, as well as numerous financial services usually available to citizens of sovereign states.
-Traditionally, countries harbouring refugees as mandated to provide identity documents to them.
+Often lost in the hurry of flight or during arduous journeys, identity documents represent a genuine key to accessing and benefiting from the humanitarian services offered by NGOs and numerous financial services usually available to citizens of sovereign states.
+Traditionally, countries harboring refugees are mandated to provide identity documents to them.
 However, when the host state’s available resources can’t cover the creation of official identity documents, the responsibility to do so falls on the UNHCR.
-Under the framework of the UNHCR PRIMES (Population Registration and Identity Management EcoSystem), the UN has been able to successfully roll out a centralised biometric system database that is accessible from anywhere in the world and supported on multiple platforms.
+Under the framework of the UNHCR PRIMES (Population Registration and Identity Management EcoSystem), the UN has successfully rolled out a centralized biometric system database accessible from anywhere in the world and supported on multiple platforms.

 2. Smartphone technology